WhatsApp Bot vs Telegram Bot Africa (2026)

 - •Anti-ban: Advanced (warmup, human-like delays, rate limiting, device IP)

-- •Price: Free tier + paid plans from ₦500/mo
+- •Price: Free tier today, paid plans coming soon

 - •Dashboard: Yes (web-based)